yosinski/pyspim/README.md

 About pyspim
 =====================

-[pyspim](https://github.com/yosinski/pyspim) is a very minimal python interface to [SPIM](http://sourceforge.net/projects/spimsimulator/), a MIPS32 simulator.
+[pyspim](https://github.com/yosinski/pyspim) is a very minimal Python interface to [SPIM](http://sourceforge.net/projects/spimsimulator/), a MIPS32 simulator.
 Pyspim is known to work on Linux and Mac.
 It almost certainly does not work under Windows.